LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/comparison-model.md

 {:#comparison-model}

 In this section, we introduce a simple model for comparing approaches for declaratively representing Web API responses.
+<span class="comment" data-author="RV">Why do you say <q>simple</q>?
+What are the good and bad qualities of being simple?
+Is it trivial?
+I guess a model shouldn't be more difficult than it needs to be, but also not less.
+I'd be careful expressing this.</span>
 Our model consists of different criteria that can influence the choice of a certain approach:
 _RDF complexity_, _expressivity_, _composability_, _discoverability_ and _adoptability_.
 These will be explained hereafter.
-Each response representation approach can receive a qualitative score for each of these criteria.
+Each representation approach can receive a qualitative score for each of these criteria.
 A suitable approach can then be chosen based on the composite score across these criteria, which can possibly be weighted depending on the relative importance of these criteria in the use case.